Close

 Computer Skills

-We use the statistical package Stata extensively during the programme and for some modules you will also be using R. All assignments must be typed and submitted electronically so basic word processing is an essential skill.
+We use the statistical packages Stata and R during the programme.
+All assignments must be typed and submitted electronically so basic word processing is an essential skill.
 You will use Excel for some modules also.
 Please do attend the introduction to R courses during Welcome Week and in the second half of term 1 to prepare you to use this programme during your studies.

 Preparatory reading and resources

 You are not obliged to do any reading prior to arrival, and certainly not expected to purchase any texts, but if you are keen to get started, we suggest a few resources below which you may be able to find through a library or online repository.
-The best preparation for the course would be to engage with the vast amount of debate about population issues in the contemporary media and policy arena.
+You could also prepare for the course by engaging with debates about population issues in the contemporary media and policy arena.
 Come prepared to share your insights!

 These books written for a popular audience on demographic and health issues are recommended